Pentagon to mandate COVID-19 vaccine, as Pfizer is approved | Law-Order

 - United States

-The Pentagon says it will require service members to receive the COVID-19 vaccine now that the Pfizer vaccine has received full approval.
+The Pentagon said Monday that it will require service members to receive the COVID-19 vaccine now that the Pfizer vaccine has received full approval.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)